 In the normal course of business, the Company's tax returns are subject to examination by various taxing authorities.
-Such examinations may result in future tax and interest assessments by these taxing authorities and the Company has accrued a liability when it believes it is probable that it will be assessed.
-Differences between the estimated and actual amounts determined upon ultimate resolution, individually or in the aggregate, are not expected to have a material adverse effect on the Company's consolidated financial position but could possibly be material to the Company's consolidated results of operations or cash flow in a given quarter or annual period.
-The Company reversed pre acquisition tax liabilities of \$25,526 with a corresponding reduction to goodwill for the year ended December 31, 2006.
+Such examinations may result in future tax and interest assessments by these taxing authorities and the Company has accrued a liability when it believes that it is not more likely than not that it will realize the benefits of tax positions that it has taken in its tax returns or for the amount of any tax benefit that exceeds the cumulative probability threshold in accordance with FIN48.
+Differences between the estimated and actual amounts determined upon ultimate resolution, individually or in the aggregate, are not expected to have a material adverse effect on the Company's consolidated financial position but could possibly be material to the Company's consolidated results of operations or cash flow in any given quarter or annual period.
+The Company reversed pre-acquisition tax liabilities of \$32,448 with a corresponding reduction to goodwill for the year ended December 31, 2007 and recorded an increase to goodwill for \$3,223 for the net effects of tax audits settled and statute expirations for pre-acquisition periods.